junxit/us-congress-bills-115/metadata.md

 - 2017-03-27 — Introduced in House
 - 2017-03-27 — Introduced in House
 - 2017-03-27 — Referred to the House Committee on Transportation and Infrastructure.
+- 2017-03-28 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2017-03-29 — Committee Consideration and Mark-up Session Held.
+- 2017-03-29 — Ordered to be Reported by Voice Vote.
+- 2017-03-29 — Subcommittee on Coast Guard and Maritime Transportation Discharged.
+- 2017-05-18 — Placed on the Union Calendar, Calendar No. 81.
+- 2017-05-18 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+115-132.
+- 2017-05-18 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+115-132.